marijnh/Eloquent-JavaScript/07_robot.md

 Its `add` method, however, should return a _new_ `PGroup` instance with the given member added, and leave the old one unchanged.
-Similarly, `delete` creates a new instance without a member.
+Similarly, `delete` creates a new instance without a given member.

 The class should work for keys of any type, not just strings.
 It does _not_ have to be efficient when used with large amounts of keys.